 - Meal in a restaurant - 50,000 to 100,000 LAK

 Laos is a major gateway for the illegal trade of wildlife out of South East Asia, with the capture and sale of local wildlife also being one of the biggest factors pushing several species into extinction.
 Thousands of protected animals are traded through Laos every day including exotic birds, bears, deer, gibbons, macaques, lorises, civets, elephants, leopards, crocodiles and binturongs.
 In 2015 The Laos Wildlife Sanctuary was the first project of its kind to be set up in Laos.
 Without it local authorities wouldn’t be able to enforce laws, and rescued animals would not have a safe location to go to for their rehabilitation, and where possible release.

 The project's overall aim is to end the illegal wildlife trade in Laos and discourage people from keeping wild animals as pets.
 Working with Lao nationals and organisations and international volunteers, the project rescues and rehablitates animals with the eventual aim of releasing them back into the wild.
 At the same time the project runs ongoing campaigns to educate locals and visitors alike in the importance of protecting wildlife and the environment in which they live.

 The project receives no state funding, but through volunteer support, private donations and grants the project is able to continue its vitally important work protecting the wildlife of Laos.

 Volunteers play a vital role while also having the amazing opportunity to help a range of endangered animals.
-Volunteers help with the welfare of the animals and day to day running of the project by preparing food and providing animal care, assisting with the wildlife hospital and quarantine centre, and upgrading facilities at the sanctuary.
+Volunteers help with the welfare of the animals and day to day running of the project by assisting with providing enrichment for the animals, cleaning and maintaining enclosure, monitoring the animals as well as general tasks & maintenance around the sanctuary.